 - All natural, biodegradable laundry detergent

 - Regular mail delivery and pick up

 - Phone for local and long distance calls within the US

 - A safe, peaceful, quiet working and living environment

 - A beautiful landscape

 The Commons building is available to all residents 24 hours a day.
 There, residents share living, lounging and dining areas, kitchen, and laundry.
-The Commons building has a commercial kitchen, a space for yoga or dancing, a ping-pong table, a loft work area with a projection screen, and a library.
-PLAYA provides an iMac desktop computer in the Commons for the exclusive, shared use of residents for email and limited Internet access (please see the section on Internet Access in this document for details).
-In addition, a telephone is available in the Commons for residents to use, with free long-distance calls within the United States.
+The Commons building has a commercial kitchen, a space for yoga or dancing, a loft work area with a projection screen, and a library.
+Wi/fi can be accessed in the Commons as well as a telephone for residents to use, with free long-distance calls within the United States.